joostvdg/joostvdg.github.io/docs/blogs/jenkins-pipeline-support-tool.md

+title: Jenkins Pipeline Support Tools
+description: How To Create Better Jenkins Pipelines With Compact CLI's

 # Jenkins Pipeline Support Tools

 With Jenkins now becoming Cloud Native and a first class citizen of Kubernetes, it is time to review how we use build tools.